flexiblepower/powermatcher-documentation/Equilibrium.md

 **Figure 3: Determining the Equilibrium price!**

 The point where the aggregated bid passes through the X-axes/Price-axes: this is the internal price where the system is in balance.
-This is a method of the [Auctioneer](https://github.com/flexiblepower/powermatcher/blob/master/net.powermatcher.core/src/net/powermatcher/core/auctioneer/Auctioneer.java#L211)
+This is a method of the [Auctioneer](https://github.com/flexiblepower/powermatcher/blob/master/net.powermatcher.core/src/net/powermatcher/core/auctioneer/Auctioneer.java).

-After determining the Equilibrium price it is [communicated down the PowerMatcher to each individual device](https://github.com/flexiblepower/powermatcher/blob/master/net.powermatcher.core/src/net/powermatcher/core/auctioneer/Auctioneer.java#L198).
+After determining the Equilibrium price it is communicated down the PowerMatcher to each individual device.
 Each device will start consuming or producing energy as ‘promised’ by its Bid.
 See Figure 4:

 ![NewSetPoint](NewSetPoint.png)